 It’s after the film’s initial practical effects onslaught that our remaining survivors find the Titty Twister’s secret stash of trucker merchandise buried in the catacombs of pulp cinema’s most costly drinking establishment.
 Rodriguez manages to smash vampire convention by staying oddly loyal to it.
 In the newly devout Jacob we have a truly divine weapon, a man who can turn ordinary tap water into God’s ammunition, but the manner in which that water is dispensed displays the movie’s true power.
 After a heartfelt, yet suitably no-nonsense speech from Seth, ordinary condoms are turned into makeshift water bombs, while the use of a Super Soaker is a delightful touch for any watching kid, particularly as it becomes the teenage Scott’s weapon of choice.
 The sight of a gang of thirsting vampires bursting into flames thanks to a squirt gun is pure child’s play, but it’s so rewarding.
 You’ll be hard pressed to find a horror movie as gloriously jovial as From Dusk Till Dawn.
 This is shameless entertainment that reminds you just how much fun movies can be.

 In the annals of cult cinema, From Dusk Till Dawn seems to have faded somewhat.
 Sure, it inspired a series of inferior sequels and even a TV series, but there are so many movie-inspired shows these days it is hardly indicative of the movie’s enduring popularity.
 Rodriguez and Tarantino have gone onto bigger things since From Dusk Till Dawn, one of the last examples of pure practical effects indulgence before the widespread use of CGI as the industry’s dominant visual format.
 The movie may lack the credibility of some of Tarantino’s more recognised productions, and Rodriguez would later turn graphic novel chic with silver screen adaptations of Frank Miller’s neo-noir comics Sin City, but for pure, unabashed entertainment in the Carpenter and Romero tradition, this is a hard one to emulate.
-I just wish there more movies as fun as this one.
+I just wish there more movies this fun.